isomerpages/nlb-biblioasia/_apr-to-jun-2013/Icons of Learning: The Redesign of the Modern Library.md

 [^2]: Hellen Niegaard.
 (2011, Summer).
 Library space and digital challenges. *Library Trends: Library Design From Past to Present, 60* (1), 174–189.

 [^3]: Daniel J. Caron.
-(31 May 2012).
+(2012, May 31).
 Finding Our Place on the Digital Shelf.
 Speech delivered at the Canadian Library Association National Conference, Ottawa, Ontario.

 [^4]: Kathryn Zickuhr, Lee Rainie and Kristen Purcell.
-(2013, Jan). *Library services in the digital age*.
+(2013, January). *Library services in the digital age*.
 Washington, DC: Pew Research Center’s Internet &amp; American Life Project.
 Retrieved from Pew Research Center website.

 [^5]: The types of redesigned library spaces mentioned here focus on those used by members of the public.
 However, some libraries have also included staff spaces in the redesign process.
 See the example of Galter Library at Northwestern University in Martha C. Adamson and Brian P. Bunnett, “Planning library spaces to encourage collaboration”, _J Med Libr Assoc_.
 2002 October, *90* (4): 437–441.

 [^6]: YouMedia at the Harold Washington Library. *About Us*.
 Retrieved from Chicago Public Library website.

 [^7]: Clifford A. Pearson.
-(Oct 2006).
+(2006, October).
 Palo Verde Branch Library and Maryvale Community Center. *Architectural Record*.
 Retrieved from PubMed.gov website.

 [^8]: LJ’s New Landmark Library: Palo Verde Library/ Maryvale Community Center.
-(May 15, 2011). *Library Journal*.
+(2011, May 15). *Library Journal*.
 Retrieved from libraryjournal.com website.

 [^9]: In an environmentally conscious age, users are also paying attention to environmental sustainability as an aspect of library design.
 See Brian W. Edwards.
 (2011, Summer).
 Sustainability as a driving force in contemporary library design. *Library Trends: Library Design From Past to Present, 60* (1), 190–214.

 [^10]: University of Chicago Library. *The Joe and Rika Mansueto Library*.
 Retrieved from University of Chicago Library website.

 [^11]: Stuttgart City Library / Yi Architects.
-(2011, Dec 23). *ArchDaily*.
+(2011, December 23). *ArchDaily*.
 Retrieved from archdaily.com website.

 [^12]: The Stuttgart Library.
-(2011, Nov 28). *Positive Magazine*.
+(2011, November 28). *Positive Magazine*.
 Retrieved from Positive magazine website.

 [^13]: Thomas Köster.
-(2011, Nov). *The Book Cube*.
+(2011, November). *The Book Cube*.
 The New City Library in Stuttgart.
 Goethe Institut.
 Retrieved from Goethe Institut website.

 [^14]: Köster, Nov 2011.

 [^15]: The Seattle Public Library.
-(Oct 2004). *Metropolis Mag*.
+(2004, October). *Metropolis Mag*.
 Retrieved from metropolismag.com website.

 [^16]: Lynn Becker.
 (2003–2006). *Sleekness in Seattle.
 Repeat*.
 Retrieved from lynbecker.com website.